-Buying a new home is one of the most important purchases you will make & buying a home for the first time can be a daunting experience.
+Buying a new home is one of the most important purchases you will make & even if you're a seasoned home owner it can be a daunting experience.
 With the ever changing mortgage market, it can be all too easy to not know where to begin your search for the best mortgage for you.
 This is where working with an independent mortgage adviser can make your life simpler.

 There are a number of stages in this journey & our advisers will support you through each step, from the initial Fact Find meeting to collecting your keys.
 Our dedicated administrative team will work along the advisers to ensure that your purchase goes as smoothly as possible.
 We know that there often aren't enough hours in the day to personally call solicitors & your mortgage lender, so our admin team will ensure you get regular updates on how your mortgage is proceeding, taking the stress out of the process for you.

-The vast experience of the whole team at White Mortgages Ltd will ensure that buying your first home will be as stress free as possible, allowing you to relax before moving day.
+The vast experience of the whole team at White Mortgages Ltd will ensure that the mortgage process will be as stress free as possible, allowing you to relax before moving day.